cmvandrevala/more-than-equations/content/Computer Science/Labs/According to My Calculations.md

 * You do __NOT__ need to implement all of the possible mathematical operators.
 You only need to include addition, subtraction, multiplication, division, and grouping by parentheses.
 * You do __NOT__ need to validate if the mathematical expression is valid (e.g. check if the parentheses match).
 You can assume that the expressions are always valid.
-* You do __NOT__ need to implement your own stacks / queues from scratch.
-Feel free to use the stacks and queues from the C++ and Java libraries.
 * You do __NOT__ need to handle different types of whitespace.
 Do whatever is easiest for you - for example, you assume that there are no spaces between each character in the string and code accordingly.

 You __ARE__ allowed to make assumptions / simplifications when implementing this calculator to get a prototype working.
 You can tell me what those are when you answer the Thought-Provoking Questions.